 - Your vision becomes affected.

-- Your newborn baby develops conjunctivitis.
+- Your newborn or very young baby develops conjunctivitis.

 Does a child with conjunctivitis need to stay off school?